pavallin/CMD-DV1-Ableton/ReadMe.txt

 I would like to thank M. Piraux, who came up with the updated DC-1 script for 9.5! https://github.com/mpiraux/CMD-DC-1-Ableton-9-Control-Surface-Script

 Enjoy!
 P.-A. Vallin

+Known bugs:
+ - The encoders rings don't light up when switching FX banks

+ TODO :
+  - Find a way to make the remaining encoders usable
+  - Quantization